YairMassri/web1100_final-exam/test1.md

   ```
 6. Create a new type of Object called *Athlete* with the following properties: name, age, sex, height, weight, and the last five marks reached in competitions (as an array named marks). **Use pseudoclassical notation.**
 7. Make a *prototypal function* named getMarksAverage which computes the average of the marks of the athlete.
-8. Write a *prototypal function* which getRoundedMarks which uses the Array.map function and Math.round in order to round the marks of the athlete to the nearest integer.
+8. Write a *prototypal function* called getRoundedMarks which uses the Array.map function and Math.round in order to round the marks of the athlete to the nearest integer.
 Your function should return an array with the rounded marks.
 9. Write a class named Point2D which stores x and y coordinates.
 10. Write a class named Rectangle which stores three variables: a Point2D to represent the top left of the Rectangle, a width and a height. **Use ES6 class syntax**.
 11. Write an instance method named getArea which returns the area of the Rectangle.